ranveer5289/sfcc_cli_debugger/README.md

 ### Additional breakpoint commands

-It is not always an easy experience in cli when while debugging you have to set breakpoint at multiple locations in the same file.
+It is not always an easy experience in cli, when while debugging you have to set breakpoints at multiple locations in the same file.
 In order to make this a bit easy you can use the `.sbr lineNumber` command.

 `.sbr` command takes only one argument the `lineNumber`. `Script Path` is assumed to be the current script where debugger is halted.
-In this command debugger is also automatically resumed(`r`) to the new breakpoint location.
+In this command debugger is also automatically resumed(`.r`) to the new breakpoint location.

 `.gb` command can be used to list down all the breakpoints added on server